How to Get a SIM Card in Brazil (And Why an eSIM May Be the Easier Option)

 You might also find these guides helpful:

 If this guide helped you plan your trip, you can support my work by using the links on my Travel Resources page.
-I’ve gathered the platforms I personally use—like Booking.com and Viator—and when you book through them, a small commission comes back my way at no extra cost to you.
+I’ve gathered the platforms I personally use—like Booking.com, Busbud, and Viator—and when you book through them, a small commission comes back my way at no extra cost to you.
 Thank you for helping keep this site running.

 Next